-The Community and Economic Development Department plans to leverage its CDBG-DR funds with two2) prorams. irst,he CDBGDRunds wilbe leveraged with the FEMA Hazard Mitigaion Grant funds for two (2) dual purpose community storm shelters.
+The Community and Economic Development Department plans to leverage its CDBG-DR funds with two2) prorams. irst,he CDBGDRunds wilbe leveraged wtthFEMAazard Mtigaion Grant funds for two (2) dual purpose community storm shelters.
 These public facilities include the North Smithfield andConcorddual purpose community storm shelters proposed to be constructed.
-Moreover, an Alabama State Representative is also providing discretionary funds for the Concordstorm shelter.
+Moreover, an Alabama State Representative is also providing discretionary funds for theConcordstorm shelter.

-In addition, the Community and Economic Development department proposed to leverage its CDBG-DR funds with private funds received by the Central Alabama Long Term Recovery Committee (CALTRC) in the area of housing.
+In addition, the Community and Economic Development department proposed to leverage its CDBG-DR funds with private funds received by the Central Alabama Long Term RecoveryCommittee (CALTRC) in the area of housing.

-Should we receive housing assistance requests that exceed the amount of funds we have available, we will present the applicant unmet need for assistance to CALTRC.
+Should we receive housing assistance requests that exceed the amount of funds we have available, we will present the appicant unmet need for assistance to CALTRC.